durbanlegend/thag_rs/README.md

 #### A note on the TUI editor
 In order for the Shift-Up and Shift-Down key combinations to work on Apple Terminal, you may need to add the following to your Apple Terminal Settings | Profiles | Keyboard settings:
 Shift-Up: `\033;[2A` and `Shift-Down`: \033;[2B.
 Use the Esc key to generate \033.
 This is not necessary on Iterm2 or WezTerm.

+In general, if you don't experience the key bindings you want, it is probably because your terminal has intercepted them and you may be able to resolve the issue by adjusting your terminal settings.
+The same applies to the REPL.

 ### * As a filter on standard input (loop mode):